DevOps best practices

 https://github.com/dbca-wa/resource_tracking/blob/master/kustomize/base/deployment.yaml

-Cluster workloads utilise pod auto-scaling and a Pod Disruption Budget
+Cluster workloads utilise Horizontal Pod Autoscaling and Pod Disruption Budgets

 In Kubernetes, a Horizontal Pod Autoscaler automatically updates a workload resource (such as a Deployment or StatefulSet), with the aim of automatically scaling the workload to match demand.
 Horizontal scaling means that the response to increased load is to deploy more Pods.
 This can help improve the reliability and performance of an application in response to periods of high demand.
 In addition, this can help to reduce AKS resource usage during periods of low demand and reduce the ongoing costs for the department.

-Separately, a Pod Disruption Budget (PDB) is used to define the minimum number of pods that must be running for a specified application.
+Separately, a Pod Disruption Budget (PDB) can be used to define the minimum number of pods that must be running for a specified application.
 It can be used to minimise outages during voluntary disruptions such as node upgrades.
 A PDB is an important tool that allows the Kubernetes scheduler to maintain a minimum level of availability for an application.
+Note that using a PDB is only appropriate for workloads having more than one pod replica.

 References: